Giovanni Agnelli: Career

 After World War I, Fiat jumped from 30th to third place among Italian industrial companies.
 The first Ford Motor Company factory was opened four years after Fiat was founded.
 In 1906, the first Fiat car dealer in the United States was established at a location in Manhattan on Broadway.
-A monarchist, Agnelli sought to create a non-ideological, centrist political formation of Atlanticist and pro-European persuasion that sought a modernazing, internationalist capitalism in contrast to the left and opposed to the populist, nationalist, or fascist right.
+A monarchist, Agnelli sought to create a non-ideological, centrist political formation of Atlanticist and pro-European persuasion that sought modernizing, internationalist capitalism in contrast to the left and opposed to the populist, nationalist, or fascist right.
 He was a supporter of Giolitti.
 Before joining the National List of 1924, he was tempted by the Economic Party for the 1919 Italian general election.
-He filled several prestigious positions between the two wars, and remained focused and propelled Fiat to the international arena.
+He filled several prestigious positions between the two wars and remained focused and propelled Fiat to the international arena.